Skip to content

 mv tmp.json agent-output/{project}/00-session-state.json

-Symptoms: Validator warns about unknown fields or missing lock/claim structure.
+Symptoms: Validator warns about unknown fields or deprecated lock/claim structure.

-The v2.0 schema added lock, claim, and attempt_token fields.
-If you encounter a v1.0 state file, the Conductor will attempt to upgrade it automatically.
-If it fails, manually add the missing fields or create a fresh state file.
+The v3.0 schema removed the lock and claim fields (previously in v2.0).
+If you encounter a v1.0 or v2.0 state file, the Orchestrator will attempt to migrate it automatically.
+If it fails, create a fresh state file.

 The decisions object in the session state tracks key choices made during the workflow: